 Floating Double Vanity With Vessel Sinks

-Just as with the vanity with open shelves, a floating vanity, like in this example from Ligneous Designs via Houzz, looks light and airy.
-Of course, the cream/slate contrasts makes the vanity seem like a cloud floating above a lake.
-Rounded vessel sinks balance the straight, sharp angles of the mirrors above.Continue to 9 of 14 below.
+Just as with a vanity with open shelves, a floating vanity, like in this example from Ligneous Designs via Houzz, looks light and airy.
+Enhancing the effect, the cream/slate contrast makes the vanity seem like a cloud floating above a lake.
+Rounded vessel sinks balance the straight, sharp angles of the mirrors above.Continue to 8 of 13 below.

 Chic Rustic-Industrial Bathroom With Double Vanity

-Although the style of this particular bathroom is hard to pin down, influences from rustic and industrial styles come through via the reclaimed shipslap wall and metallic taupe double vanity.
-This bathroom by Fiorella Design avoids the coldness of industrial by using warm neutrals and plenty of natural textures like wood, pebbles and wicker.Continue to 10 of 14 below.
+Although the style of this particular bathroom is hard to pin down, influences from rustic and industrial styles come through via the reclaimed shiplap siding wall and metallic taupe double vanity.
+This bathroom by Fiorella Design avoids the coldness of industrial by using warm neutrals and plenty of natural textures like wood, pebbles, and wicker.Continue to 9 of 13 below.

 Add a little interest to your double vanity by installing contrasting sinks, as in this example by Angie Gren Interiors.
 The hammered metal sinks attract the eye and harmonize with the hardware, while French mirrors add beautiful elegance to the whole.
-The shelf vanity leaves the plumbing exposed and keeps the space open.Continue to 13 of 14 below.
+The shelf vanity leaves the plumbing exposed and keeps the space open.Continue to 12 of 13 below.

 Scandinavian Bathroom With Double Vessel Sink Vanity